yuanchen8911/enhancements/keps/sig-scheduling/3902-decoupled-taint-manager/README.md

 #### Story 2

-A cluster orchestrator can design and implement a centralized pod eviction manager that handles all pod eviction and deletions on different `NoExecute`  taints (`Unreachable`, `NotReady` and others) and any custom taints, e.g., acting on the condictions defined in `descheduler`, such as node overloading, etc.
+A cluster orchestrator can design and implement a centralized pod eviction manager that handles all pod eviction and deletions on different `NoExecute`  taints (`Unreachable`, `NotReady` and others) and any custom taints, e.g., acting on the conditions defined in `descheduler`, such as node overloading, etc.

 **Story 3**